 Stencil the pattern with either your 4” stencil roller or stencil brush!
 Remember to evenly load and offload your stencil roller or brush before stenciling.
 This allover stencil makes it easy to cover a large amount of space quickly.

 Peel back your stencil to reveal this cute pattern!
 Don’t the diamonds pop against the white background?

 Align your stencil with the previously stenciled parts.
 This registration method works great every time!

 Keep stenciling until you reach the top of your wall or the crown molding.

 Don’t be afraid to bend the stencil into your ceiling crease or crown molding for a completely finished look.
 Using a professional stencil brush for this makes completing the edge a breeze.

 Take a look at your adorable stenciled geometric nursery wall.
 Perfect for the little boy or girl in your life!
 Can’t get enough of Cutting Edge Stencils:

 - Check out our Cutting Edge Stencils Facebook Page to see beautiful customer photos and interact with the people who created them!

-- Buy our Allover Wall Stencils for your next stencil project, and browse other wonderful stencil designs.
+- Buy our Allover Wall Stencils or other Wall Stencils for your next stencil project, and browse other wonderful stencil designs.